mkroli/domain-search-system/README.md

 dss.conf:

 	server {
 	  bind.port = 53          # the port where to bind to
 	  fallback {
 	    address = "8.8.8.8"   # the IP of the DNS server used as relay port = 53             # the port of the DNS server used as relay }
-	}
+	  autoindex = true        # automatically add successfully looked up hosts to the index }

 	index.include {
 	  host = true             # whether to include the hostname in the search index domain = true           # whether to include the domainname in the search index }

+	http {
-	http.port = 5380        # port of the admin ui
+	  port = 5380             # port of the admin ui
+	  interface = "127.0.0.1" # the interface the admin ui binds to }